Why SaveYourself.ca Became PainScience.com

 Naw.
 Finders keepers, losers weepers!1 It captures the soul of my content: this place is about the science of pain.

-But I do have a great sense of responsibility to live up to the seriousness of the new name.
+But I do have a great sense of responsibility to live up to the gravitas of the new name.

 Oh, Canada!

-My Canadian-ness has been an important part of my business, and I always liked wearing it on my sleeve with the dot ca. But not at the expense of being able to reach readers outside of Canada.
+My Canadian-ness has been a feature of my brand, and I always liked wearing it on my sleeve with the dot ca. But not at the expense of being able to reach readers outside of Canada.

 The timeline